This Geek Life Blog logo, Live Your Geek

 My First Star Wars Experience

 I fell in love with the saga a little later than some.
 Even though I didn’t get to see the movies in theaters when it first came out, I still feel that I love Star Wars just as much as the first fan.
-I remember sitting down with hubs, who introduced me to the first and second trilogy.
+I remember sitting down with hubs, who introduced me to the first and second trilogies.
 We wanted to watch all of them before the Last Jedi came out; so we sat down and binged Episodes 1-6, the Clone Wars, and Star Wars Rebels.
 I was immediately drawn into the story, and fell head over heels for the characters.
 All of them.
 They each had their charms and something to contribute to the overall storyline – I felt like everyone on that screen had an important part to play in the story that George Lucas wanted to tell.

 I started collecting figurines, artwork, jewelry, pins, bookbags, and clothing and expressing my excitement for Star Wars out loud and in public.

-Experiencing Negativity in the Star Wars Fandom
+Experiencing Negativity in the Fandom | The Fandom Menace

-Every love story has it’s issues, and I didn’t want to bypass some of my less-than-positive experiences as a lover of Star Wars.
+But every love story has it’s issues, and I didn’t want to bypass some of my less-than-positive experiences as a lover of Star Wars.

-Then I experienced my first toxic fan.
+I experienced my first toxic fan interaction early on.
 I joined an online discussion, and as a new fan I was so excited to be able to just talk about Star Wars with other fans.
 Or at least I thought they were fans.
 I made the mistake of asking a question and was immediately chastised for not knowing the answer.
 “How can you be a fan and not know this?” he responded.
 “I’m new to the fandom,” I explained, “how would I know the answer as a new fan?”
 He would not be moved, “everyone knows this.”
 He snapped through his typed words.

-Thinking back, I chuckle as I wonder if he ever regretted exposing me to this world lol.
+Thinking back, I chuckle as I wonder if he ever regretted exposing me to this world (lol)!
 I doubt it – we have fun with it.

 Star Wars at DragonCon